Inside Nick Cannon’s plan to become the most powerful man in media

 Ultimately, Cannon wants his daytime show to serve his community while also serving his multitude of projects.

 “My show will be fun and inspirational, but I’m attempting to build an empire such as what Oprah did as a producer.
-I even admire what Ellen has done as a producer where her show has become a hub and incubator for new projects, new show ideas, and ways to launch and promote a new product,” Cannon says.
+I even admire what Ellen has done as a producer, where her show has become a hub and incubator for new projects, new show ideas, and ways to launch and promote a new product,” Cannon says.
 “That’s one of the reasons why I am really excited about the talk show, because it is about figuring out how to galvanize and bring everyone to one location and then shoot them back out to your multiple platforms.”

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.